lmapii/practical-zephyr/04_practice/readme.md

 ## Prerequisites

 This article is part of an article _series_.
 In case you haven't read the previous articles, please go ahead and have a look.
-This article requires that you're able to build and flash a Zephyr application to the board of your choice, and that you're familiar with _devicetree_.
+This article requires that you're able to build and flash a Zephyr application to the board of your choice and that you're familiar with _devicetree_.

 We'll be mainly using the [development kit for the nRF52840][nordicsemi-nrf52840-dk] but will also refer to example files from the [STM32 Nucleo-64 development board][stm-nucleo] towards the end of the article, but you can follow along with any target - real or virtual.